bernardlampe/clustering/README.md

   image is the algorithm's correct answer for that data. cluster4 chains at radius 0.08 too; its table image uses a tuned `--radius 0.0202` which recovers the 3 ground-truth blobs.
-- **meanshift** on cluster4 merges the two upper blobs at bandwidth 0.1 and over-fragments at any smaller bandwidth (4+ modes at bw≤0.08), so no parameter set yields 3 clean blobs; its 2-cluster image is genuine output.
-  Global-structure methods (spectral, ncuts) and parametric methods (kmeans, em, fuzzy) are unaffected.
+- **meanshift** is mode-unstable on this collection: cluster4 merges the two upper blobs at bandwidth 0.1 (smaller bandwidths over-fragment to 4+ modes), so no parameter set yields 3 clean blobs — its 2-cluster image is genuine output at the listed bandwidth.
+Other datasets also deviate from their kmeans/spectral cluster counts (cluster2 → 13, cluster6 → 8, cluster5 → 20, cluster1 → 5 modes at bw=0.1): the datasets are elongated streaks, not gaussian lumps, and the mode count of a gaussian-kernel meanshift on them is sensitive to the bandwidth.
+Global-structure methods (spectral, ncuts) and parametric methods (kmeans, em, fuzzy) produce the expected counts.

 `<K>` per dataset: cluster0=3, cluster1=7, cluster2=2, cluster3=2, cluster4=3, cluster5=3, cluster6=2.